WhyRFoundation/foundation/2021/hackathon.md

 <img src="/foundation/images/fulls/whyr2019/hackathon/PwC_logo_new.jpg" class="fit image">

 In PwC Data Analytics team we analyse collected data to build solutions and design models to predict future trends.
-There is no coincidence that clients from various sectors have trusted us  -after all, we are among the top Data Scientists in the region.
+There is no coincidence that clients from various sectors have trusted us - after all, we are among the top Data Scientists in the region.
 Would you like to join our team?
 Let's stay in touch! <br>

 We are glad to support Why R and be a part of your community!